 To be Centre of excellence for technically competent, innovative computer engineers.

 To provide quality education with ample scope to include basic engineering knowledge and specialized training to meet the emerging needs of mankind.
+Continuously endeavour to create and sustain an academic environment conducive to the highest level of research and teaching.
 To inculcate ethical, professional and leadership qualities to prepare globally competitive human resources To maintain state- of -the art facilities for creating opportunities to learn, interpret, apply and disseminate knowledge To collaborate with reputed industries and institutes through knowledge sharing and training.

 PEO1: Graduates will be employable and achieve success in their chosen career.

 PEO2: Graduates learn and adapt themselves to the constantly evolving technology by pursuing higher studies or research.

 PEO3: Graduates will have exposure to emerging cutting edge technologies; will have adequate training, effective communication skills, leadership qualities and opportunities to work as team members on multidisciplinary projects.

 PEO4: Graduates will use their understanding of professional, ethical and social responsibilities, the nature and background of diverse cultures and the importance of life-long learning in the conduct of their professional practices.

 PEO5: Graduates will acquire core competency in various technical aspects of Computer Science & Engineering according to the requirement of industrial development and socio-economical needs.